Skip to content

 SpeciesS. sasin

-The American woodcock is a small bird species that can be found in the eastern half of North America.
+The American woodcock is a small bird species found in the eastern half of North America.

 This display is meant to attract a female mate.
 The woodcock has a long, slender bill that it uses to probe the soil in search of earthworms and other invertebrates.
 It has a keen sense of smell, which helps it locate its prey underground.